 Trialling a drafting template

 The PCO is developing a template for agencies to use for drafting subordinate instruments.
 The template will help ensure that instruments contain a minimum set of information (title, empowering Act and provision, date of commencement, the maker, the date of making, and the administering agency) that will assist in meeting the publication requirements of the revised Legislation Act.
 From May this year, the PCO will begin trialling the template with a small group of agencies to test and refine it.

 We are also investigating technology to enable instruments drafted in the template to be automatically converted into HTML format so they can be published on the NZ Legislation website in much the same way as Acts of Parliament are now.

 Access project is part of PCO’s legislative stewardship initiatives

 The access project is a key element in the PCO’s legislative stewardship initiatives.
 The PCO will soon be engaging with agencies about the best ways for us to assist and work with agencies to support and promote legislative stewardship in other areas.

 Agencies that can make subordinate instruments

-There are around 106 agencies we know of that can make subordinate instruments.
+There are over 100 agencies we know of that can make subordinate instruments.
 View the list identified to date »